Hierarchy of quantum correlations under non-Markovian dynamics: Abstract

 \section{Abstract}

 We investigate the dynamics of quantum correlations (QC) under the effects of reservoir memory, as a resource for quantum information and computation tasks.
-In this paper, we use quantum correlations for implementing quantum teleportation successfully, and investigate how teleportation fidelity, violation of Bell-CHSH inequality, quantum steering and entanglement are connected with each other under the influence of noisy environments.
+Quantum correlations of two-qubit systems are used for implementing quantum teleportation successfully, and for investigating how teleportation fidelity, violation of Bell-CHSH inequality, quantum steering and entanglement are connected with each other under the influence of noisy environments.
 Both Markovian and non-Markovian channels are considered, and it is shown that the decay and revival of correlations follow the hierarchy of quantum correlations in the state space.
-Noise tolerance of quantum correlations are checked for different types of unital and non-unital quantum channels, with and without memory.
-The quantum speed limit time is investigated from the perspective of memory of quantum noise, and the corresponding dynamics is used to analyze the evolution of quantum correlations.
+Noise tolerance of quantum correlations is checked for different types of unital and non-unital quantum channels, with and without memory.
+The quantum speed limit time $(\tau_{QSL})$ is investigated from the perspective of memory of quantum noise, and the corresponding dynamics is used to analyze the evolution of quantum correlations.
+We establish the connection between information backflow, quantum speed limit time and dynamics of quantum correlations for non-Markovian quantum channels.